Alejandro Reyna (basketball)

-Alejandro Reyna Martínez (born 17 February 1997) is a Mexican professional basketball player.
+Alejandro Reyna Martínez (born 17 February 1997) is a Mexican professional basketball player for the Halcones de Ciudad Obregón of the CIBACOPA.

 Career

 Reyna made his debut in the 2017 season with the Halcones de Ciudad Obregón to play in the CIBACOPA.
 He has played with Aguacateros de Michoacán, Halcones Rojos Veracruz and Soles de Mexicali in the LNBP.
 He played with Dorados de Chihuahua, Toros Laguna and Pioneros de Delicias in the LBE.

 National team career

 In 2024, he was a member of the preliminary list of the Mexican national team that participated in the 2024 FIBA Men's Olympic Qualifying Tournaments.